ckelner/datadog-java-apm-containers/README.md

 _*Note: THIS IS NOT MEANT TO BE A DISTRIBUTED TRACING EXAMPLE, SIMPLY HOW TO GET STARTED WITH DATADOG APM WITH JAVA AND DOCKER*_

 # Objectives
-- Get a sample Java application, running in a container using [IBM's JVM (OpenJ9)](https://en.wikipedia.org/wiki/OpenJ9), running and reporting Java APM metrics to Datadog.
+- Get a sample Java application, running in a container using [IBM's JVM (OpenJ9)](https://en.wikipedia.org/wiki/OpenJ9), running and reporting Java APM metrics to Datadog via the Docker Datadog Agent.

-- Follow and adapt the [Datadog instructions](https://docs.datadoghq.com/tracing/languages/java/) for container usage.
-See [Dockerfile](./Dockerfile).
+- Follow and adapt the [Datadog Java APM instructions](https://docs.datadoghq.com/tracing/languages/java/) for container usage.

+# Noteworthy
+- This small project is for demonstration purposes only.
+- It does not make use any container orchestrator.
+- It's original intent was to be used on a developers local machine.

+# Project Structure
+-

 # Prerequisites
 - Install Java (Either OpenJ9 or your favorite flavor (OpenJDK, Oracle, etc)) for your platform
 - Install Docker for your platform

-# Getting Started
+# Send APM Metrics to Datadog
 ## Run the Datadog Dockerized Agent
 - Run to build the image: `docker build -t dd-agent ./agent/`
 - Run the following, replacing `{your_api_key_here}` with your own DD API key.